 My fingers move on the keyboard, putting bricks into a wall.
 I keep writing.
 Before I know it, a story unfolds that interests me; the wall built, but modular, as I can move the bricks around all I want.

-GS You couldn’t do with a screenplay.
+GS You couldn’t do that with a screenplay.

-DR No, I think a screenplay needs a frame, first.
+DR No, I think a screenplay needs a large frame, first.
 As long as the floors and rooms fit, the screenplay is good.
 It’s not that simple to write a screenplay, but you get the idea.

 GS Form before content in a screenplay.